 Dutch sour meat, zoervleisj in Limburg dialect, as the name implies, is meat stewed in vinegar and then sweetened.
 Usually it's eaten with nice thick fries.

-In Limburg you can get it even in the fast-food stands, because sour meat is preferably eaten with fries.
+In Limburg, you can get it even in the fast-food stands, because sour meat (zuurlvees) is preferably eaten with fries.
 Now you may think (by the name) that sour meats taste acidic, but nothing is less true.
 It's just a really sweet piece of meat.
-The meat is cooked in an acid but after that you bring the sauce at taste with syrup and gingerbread.
+The meat is cooked in acid but after that, you bring the sauce to taste with syrup and gingerbread.
 That way you get a deliciously sweet stew.

 Originally it is prepared with horse meat, but you can also prepare it with beef.
 And that's exactly what I did.

 - you cook the meat in vinegar and that way the meat becomes extra tender.
 The acid dissolves the connective tissue in the meat.

 - you normally leave the meat to marinate overnight, but I got the same result by cooking the meat for an extra hour to get the same tender result

 - you bake the meat brown, the taste will become even better.